-“Well I-” Wrench blushes, her rude finger curling around a strand of blackened hair. “-if I dress down, I’ll barely be in anything.”
+“Well”—Wrench blushes, her rude finger curling around a strand of blackened hair—“If I dress down, I’ll barely be in anything.”
 She’s not wrong.
 The mechanic jumpers are their basic clothing.
 I’ve seen the men disrobe.
-It’s nothing but underclothes under the clothes.
+It’s nothing but underclothes under… the… clothes.
 Huh.

 “You want to trade places?”
 He roars, turning on her.

-“No, I-” her hands lift in defense.
+“No, I—” Her hands lift in defense.
 The love of her life is such a cruel man.
 Poor thing.
 The love of my life was a four-legged beauty.
 I lost her to this man.
-I learned one very painful thing about heartache.
-It doesn’t leave, no matter how much you convince yourself you don’t love them anymore.
+I learned one very painful thing about heartache: it doesn’t leave, even if you convince yourself it doesn’t matter anymore.

 Ace angles back to me, seething.
 He’s one punch away from ruining my mind for good, when Commander bursts into the room.

 “Get clothed,” Commander demands.
-He analyzes the situation, fights the smile that forms on his face, and then clears his throat.
+He analyzes the situation, fights the smile that forms, and then clears his throat.
 “There’s a blip on the radar.”
 With his announcement made, he retreats down the hallway.
 I made a good choice not bringing up my question to him.
 But weighted blankets be damned, we may have found alien life.